Skip to main content

 notice

 Newly set values will only stay in the device until reset.
-You need to issue save command to make them persistent.
+You need to issue the save command to make them persistent.

 Executing an arbitrary command